AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Angler Claws (Monstrous Form Only).*** *Melee Attack Roll:* +7, reach 5 ft. *Hit:* 14 (3d6 + 4) Necrotic damage.

-***Spellcasting (Alluring Form Only).*** The Ningyo casts one of the following spells, requiring no material components and using Charisma as the spellcasting ability (spell save DC 15):
+***Spellcasting (Alluring Form Only).*** The Ningyo casts one of the following spells, requiring no material components and using Charisma as the spellcasting ability (Spell Save DC 15):

 **1/day Each:** Crown of Madness<sup>A,C</sup>, Dominate Person<sup>A,C</sup>, Invisibility<sup>A,C</sup>, Misty Step<sup>BA</sup>